 The first day on Samothraki Island

 In the morning, I took the ferry boat from the port of Alexandroupolis to Samothraki Island.
-We docked in the small port of Kamariotissa, which was full of guesthouses and tavernas along the sea front.
+We docked in the small port of Kamariotissa -full of guesthouses and tavernas along the seafront.
 The white umbrellas of the tavernas shined in the sun but the terraces were empty despite their welcoming shade.
 In the small port, a traffic officer continuously guided the flow of cars to and from the ferry.

 I drove up the winding road from Kamariotissa to the mountains, to Hora – the capital of the island.
-The small town sat at the feet of the Saos Mountains and had a few streets, all of them steeply going up or down.
+The small town sat at the foot of the Saos Mountains and had a few streets, all of them very steep.
 The ruin of a former Genovese castle dominated the historic capital of the island, but it was never open to visitors.
-Hora’s center had stylish stone houses, but also many abandoned ones on the outskirts of the town.
+Hora’s town center had stylish stone houses but also many abandoned houses on the outskirts of the town.
 The main street passed through the portico of the main church, went up to the castle, and then meandered among countless tavernas.
 At a local taverna, I ate the special dish of the island, baked stuffed young goat (called katsikaki).

-The term vathres is specific for Samothraki Island.
-It means a small lake created at the feet of a waterfall, which is formed after the water has run through a canyon.
+The term vathres is specific to Samothraki Island.
+It means a small lake created at the foot of a waterfall, formed after the water has run through a canyon.
 I swam in the chill water of the vathres of Fonias and this way, I could better see the waterfall hidden behind some rocks.
-After that, I climbed a steep footpath to a lookout point where I had a panoramic view of the waterfall.
-The steep footpath continued up into the mountain, but I had a twisted ankle since I had been in Lemnos, so I turned back to the waterfall.
+After that, I climbed a steep footpath to a lookout point where I had a better view of the waterfall.
+The steep footpath continued up the mountain, but I had a twisted ankle since I had been in Lemnos, so I turned back to the waterfall.